qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 11_ Functional Languages.md

 ![Figure 11.1 Scheme program...](images/page_582_vector_387.png)
 *Figure 11.1 Scheme program to simulate the actions of a DFA.
 Given a machine description and an input symbol i, function move searches for a transition labeled i from the start state to some new state s.
 It then returns a new machine with the same transition function and ﬁnal states, but with s as its “start” state.
 The main function, simulate, encapsulates a tail-recursive helper function that accumulates an inverted list of moves, returning when it has consumed all input symbols.
 The wrapper then checks to see if the helper ended in a ﬁnal state; it returns the (properly ordered) series of moves, with accept or reject at the end.
 The functions cadr and caddr are deﬁned as (lambda (x) (car (cdr x))) and (lambda (x) (car (cdr (cdr x)))), respectively.
 Scheme provides a large collection of such abbreviations.*

-## 3CHECK YOUR UNDERSTANDING

-### 1.
+3**CHECK YOUR UNDERSTANDING** 1.
 What mathematical formalism underlies functional programming?

-*
-  List several distinguishing characteristics of functional programming lan- guages.
+## 2. List several distinguishing characteristics of functional programming lan- guages.

-### 3.
-Brieﬂy describe the behavior of the Lisp/Scheme* read-eval-print* loop.
+## 3. Brieﬂy describe the behavior of the Lisp/Scheme* read-eval-print* loop.
+4. What is a* ﬁrst-class* value?
-4.
-What is a* ﬁrst-class* value?

 ![Figure 11.2 DFA to...](images/page_583_vector_241.png)
 *Figure 11.2 DFA to accept all strings of zeros and ones containing an even number of each.
 At the bottom of the ﬁgure is a representation of the machine as a Scheme data structure, using the conventions of Figure 11.1.*

-*
-  Explain the difference between let, let*, and letrec in Scheme.
+## 5. Explain the difference between let, let*, and letrec in Scheme.
+6. Explain the difference between eq?, eqv?, and equal?.

-  6.
-  Explain the difference between eq?, eqv?, and equal?.
-*
-  Describe three ways in which Scheme programs can depart from a purely functional programming model.
+## 7. Describe three ways in which Scheme programs can depart from a purely functional programming model.
+8. What is an* association list*?
+9. What does it mean for a language to be* homoiconic*?
-  8.
-  What is an* association list*?
-  9.
-  What does it mean for a language to be* homoiconic*?
-### 10. What is an S-expression?

-* Outline the behavior of eval and apply.
+## 10. What is an* S-expression*?
+11. Outline the behavior of eval and apply.

-## 11.4

-### **A Bit of OCaml**
+11.4 **A Bit of OCaml**

 Like Lisp, ML has a complicated family tree.
 The original language was devised in the early 1970s by Robin Milner and others at Cambridge University.
 SML (“Standard” ML) and OCaml (Objective Caml) are the two most widely used di- alects today.
 Haskell, the most widely used language for functional programming research, is a separate descendant of ML (by way of Miranda).
 F#, developed by Microsoft and others, is a descendant of OCaml.
 Work on OCaml (and its predecessor, Caml) has been led since the early 1980s by researchers at INRIA, the French national computing research organization (the ‘O’ was added to the name with the introduction of object-oriented features